Onbathu Roobai Nottu

-Onbadhu Roobai Nottu is a 2007 Tamil-language drama film directed by Thangar Bachan, based on Bachan's own same-titled novel.
+Onbathu Roobai Nottu is a 2007 Indian Tamil-language drama film directed by Thankar Bachan, based on Bachan's own same-titled novel.
 It depicts the tragic life and fall of Madhava Padayachi, a simple villager, played by Sathyaraj, and his family.
 Also starring Archana, Nassar and Rohini in supporting roles, the film was released on 30 November 2007 to high critical acclaim and was praised as one of the best movies in Tamil cinema.

 Plot

 A seventy-year-old man, Madhava Padayachi, meets his old friend's 23-year-old son Murugan in Chennai, who was leaving for their native village for his father's death day rites.
 Padaychi has been away from his village for twelve years and narrates his exile life to Murugan.
 Murugan feels for Madhava, who was a rich farmer long time back in his village and takes him along by bus.

 Madhava is fondly called Madhavar and has lived since birth in his village where he is respected.
 He and his loving wife Velayi, their three sons, and two daughters live a happy life in their village.
 He is an honest and hardworking farmer who will do anything for others.
 Despite being earning well, Madhavan does not engage in unnecessary expenditures which continuously irks his family except Velayi.
 When Velayi beats her sons for not getting educated, Madhavan shields them and spoils them.
 Years later, his daughters get happily married and settle down in neighboring towns.
 Madhavan's two sons get married and have children.
 Madhavan's eldest son's in-laws also come to stay in Madhavan's home.

 In the meantime, Dhandapani, a rich relative and neighbor of Madhavan discovers that his daughter has become pregnant by an illiterate nephew of his.
 Dhandapani plans to abort the child, kill his nephew, and get his daughter married elsewhere.
 The village heads, under Madhavan, intervene and ensure that Dhandapani gets his girl married to her lover.
 This causes Dhandapani to grow deep hatred against Madhavan and he poisons Madhavar's children's mind slowly.
 In the meantime, Madhavan's last son falls in love with a girl from a lower caste, and the entire village, including Velayi, is against the marriage.
 That year, Madhavan reaps a huge profit from harvest and gives it to his wife for safekeeping.
 Upon Dhandapani's influence, Madhavan's two sons and their wives rebel against them and create a huge verbal fight in the house.